AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

  #.
 Launch a new Spoke Gateway in the desired AZ following the Transit Network solution workflow.
  #. `Attach <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#join-a-spoke-gw-to-transit-gw-group>`_ the Spoke Gateway.

-What is the Prerequisite to Summarize Spoke VPC/VNet CIDRs?
+What is the prerequisite to summarize Spoke VPC/VNet CIDRs?
 ---------------------------------------------------------------------------------

 If you see the error below when configuring `Spoke VPC/VNet CIDR manual summarization <https://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-to-summarize-spoke-vpc-cidr-ranges>`_, your